Sunday Bulletin

 Our Communion Practice: Lutherans believe that the Lord’s Supper demonstrates a oneness with Christ in faith, life, and worship among those who receive Communion.
 Reception of the Lord’s Supper by Christians not in fellowship with us would imply a oneness which does not yet exist.
 For this reason, we welcome those with whom we have “altar and pulpit fellowship” to the Lord’s Supper.
 This includes members of sister congregations of the LCMS, members of the American Association of Lutheran Churches, and Lutheran Church Canada; as well as members of partner churches throughout the World.
 If you would like to know more about this practice, please arrange a time to speak with our pastor.

-The Lord is gracious and | merciful,*
+The Lord is near to the broken- | hearted*

 Glory be to the Father and | to the Son*